-Note 17.
+Note 16.
 Segment Information

 We identify our operating segments according to how our business activities are managed and evaluated.
-As of January 31, 2015, we had four operating segments: Gap Global, Old Navy Global, Banana Republic Global, and Growth, Innovation, and Digital ("GID").
-Each brand's specialty, outlet, online, and franchise operations were managed by global brand presidents and Piperlime, Athleta, and Intermix were managed by the president of the GID division.
+As of January 30, 2016, our operating segments included: Gap Global, Old Navy Global, Banana Republic Global, Athleta, and Intermix.
+Each operating segment has a brand president who is responsible for all geographies and channels.
 Each of our brands serves customers through its store and online channels, allowing us to execute on our omni-channel strategy where customers can shop seamlessly in retail stores and online through desktop or mobile devices.
-We have determined that each of our operating segments share similar economic and other qualitative characteristics, and therefore the results of our operating segments are aggregated into one reportable segment as of January 31, 2015.
+We have determined that each of our operating segments share similar economic and other qualitative characteristics, and therefore the results of our operating segments are aggregated into one reportable segment as of January 30, 2016.